reeshapkmr/Upi-fraud-mitigation-with-machine-learning/README.md

 │
 ├── scripts/
 │   ├── python.ipnyb                 # Jupyter Notebook for implementing fraud detection algorithms.
-│   └── resultcheck.ipnyb            # Notebook for validating, visualizing the results of the fraud detection model.
+│   └── resultcheck.ipnyb            # Notebook for validating the results of fraud detection model.
 │
 ├── data/
-│   └── upitxnsdata.csv              # UPI transaction dataset for training, testing, and evaluating the ML model.
+│   └── upitxnsdata.csv              # UPI transaction dataset for training, test, evaluate ML model.
 │
-├── README.md                        # Comprehensive guide to understanding, setting up, and using the project.
+├── README.md                        # Comprehensive guide to understanding, setting up the project.
 ├── .gitignore                       # Specifies files and directories to exclude from the repository.
-└── LICENSE                          # Legal terms under which the project can be used, modified, or shared.
+└── LICENSE                          # Legal terms under which the project can be used, or modified.
 ```

 ***UPI Fraud Mitigation Intro-page***